rayyildiz/aws-lambda-compare/README.md

 To test the login logging system, follow these steps:

 * Invoke the Lambda function manually using sample login log events as input.
 You can use the AWS Management Console or the AWS CLI to trigger the function.
 * Check the PostgreSQL database to ensure that the login logs have been stored correctly.
-Use SQL queries to retrieve and validate the data.
 * Check lambda function execuiton time.